Yuliya Malinina | February 17th, 2020

-I’ve been making and working with Product Information Management (PIM) software for eCommerce since 2008 and have some thoughts I want to share.
+I’ve been working with and making Product Information Management (PIM) software for eCommerce since 2008.
+Here are the thoughts I want to share.

 PIM’s main idea is centralizing product content creation.
-Which is implemented through the 3 step-flow:
+This is implemented through 3 following steps:

-One of the most common “not to have PIM” reasons I’ve been getting — “we manage all our product descriptions in Excel spreadsheets, how PIM is better than this?”
+One of the most common “not to have PIM” reasons I’ve been getting — “We manage all our product descriptions in Excel spreadsheets.
+How’s PIM better than this?”

 My usual answer is that PIM is the one place where content is.
-It minimizes the chance of errors and allows multiple parties to update product catalog content updates by several parties.
+It minimizes the chance of errors and allows multiple parties to update product catalog content at the same time.

-PIM allows manufacturers and retailers to focus all content creation efforts in one place and maintain a consistent presence in all channels, as there is only one copy of the product profile, and only this copy will be distributed between content consumers.
+PIM allows manufacturers and retailers to focus all content creation efforts in one place and maintain a consistent presence in all channels.
+There can be only one product profile, and only this profile will be distributed between content consumers.
 As a result, we can avoid the problem shown below:

-So if a user with the Content Editor rights is not supposed to change a product name provided by the Supplier, for instance, they won’t be able to.
+If a user with the Content Editor rights is not supposed to change a product name provided by the Supplier, for instance, they won’t be able to.

-And on top of things, there is a changelog of the product profile.
-So one can see when for instance the product title from Supplier was changed, compare the previous and current version of it, and edit the title for eCommerce channel if required.
+On top of things, there is a changelog of the product profile.
+So, one can see when the product title from the Supplier was changed, compare the previous and current versions of it, and edit the title for the eCommerce channel if required.

-PIM software has a certain workflow, during which product profile is gradually getting closer and closer to a “ready for publishing” state.
+PIM software has a certain workflow, during which the product profile is gradually getting closer and closer to a “ready for publishing” status.

 Workflow is transparent for the company staff so that the digital assets team would know which products are waiting for a photo.

-As a result content editors would be able to distinguish and prioritize the new products with yet empty profiles and the products, which content requires immediate attention and corrections.
+As a result, content editors would be able to distinguish and prioritize new products with yet empty profiles and the products, which content requires immediate attention and corrections.
 And all of them are able to work in parallel.

-And to bring the issue to the close ask yourself: “Can I achieve all of the above with the help of spreadsheets?”.
+And to bring the issue to a close, ask yourself: “Can I achieve all of the above with the help of spreadsheets?”.
 Probably not!

 Thanks for reading!
 Hope it was interesting.